modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/02_scCartEmpty.md

-The Cart Empty chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The Cart Empty chunk is used by the [scGetCart Snippet](../Snippets/scGetCart) in the `&emptyTpl` property.

 ## Default scCartEmpty chunk